Preparing for college in high school

 - Investigate the options

-Start a running list of your student’s favorite schools or programs.
+Start a running list of your student's favorite schools or programs.
 Research and contact each to learn more about what makes the experience and education distinctive.
-Attend college and career fairs.
-Plan visits to campuses — even nearby options not on the “top favorites” list can help determine general likes and dislikes.
+Attend college visits and career fairs.
+Plan visits to campuses — even neighboring schools that aren't on your top list of favorites can help you choose the right college.